sunjiamin0824/CRISPR-Local/README.md

 ```
 #### (4) Program PL-search:

-* PL-search is a local tool for search exclusive and commom target for paralogous gene pair.
+* PL-search is a local tool for search exclusive and common target for paralogous gene pair.
 * Example of paralog gene list:
 ```
 Zm00001d049540,Zm00001d024543